SYNOVA-LABS/ADA/README.md

 2. Run the installer and make sure to check "Add Python to PATH"
 3. Verify installation by opening command prompt and typing `python --version`

+### Models and API's
+- Vosk small, for voice recognition (see the Models folders readme for more info)
+- GPT-4o: OpenAI's multimodal model that powers ADA's vision capabilities
+  - **Functionality**: Processes both images and text to answer questions about visual content
+  - **Capabilities**: Object recognition, text reading (OCR), scene analysis, counting, and logical reasoning
+  - **Cost Estimate**:
+    - Approximately $0.01-0.05 per question (varies with image size and complexity)
+    - $5-10 for ~100-500 typical interactions
+    - Based on OpenAI's pricing of $5 per 1M input tokens and $15 per 1M output tokens
+    - Each image counts as approximately 1,000 tokens depending on resolution

 ### System Requirements

 - Python 3.10 or higher